psycopg/psycopg2/doc/src/cursor.rst

             columns of type |NUMERIC|. `!None` for other types.
         6.  `!null_ok`: always `!None` as not easy to retrieve from the libpq.

-        This attribute will be ``None`` for operations that do not return rows or if the cursor has not had an operation invoked via the
+        This attribute will be `!None` for operations that do not return rows or if the cursor has not had an operation invoked via the
         |execute*|_ methods yet.